-Blue-winged Minla Actinodura cyanouroptera ranges from northern India east to southern China and south to most of mainland Southeast Asia.
-In China, wingatei is resident in Sichuan, Guizhou, Guangxi, and southern Hunan and on Hainan.
-Inhabits forest and forest edge and city parks; to 3000 m.
+Blue-winged Minla Actinodura cyanouroptera ranges northern India to southern China and most of mainland Southeast Asia.
+In China, wingatei resident Sichuan, Yunnan, Guizhou, Guangxi, and southern Hunan plus Hainan.
+HABITAT & BEHAVIOR Forest and forest edge and city parks, to 3000 m (9,840 ft.).
 Actively forages for insects and berries from high in canopy to low in bushes.
-Usually in small flocks; often in bird waves with other small babblers.
-Easily identified by bright blue upper tail and outer wing.
+Usually in small flocks; often in bird waves.
+ID Bright blue upper tail and outer wing.
 Forecrown blue with black streaks.
 Hindcrown grey-brown and unstreaked.
 Has black lateral crown stripes.
 White eyebrow and eye-ring hard to distinguish against pale grey face.
 Mantle and rump rufous-brown.
 Secondaries and tertials black with white edges.
 Square-tipped tail white with black edges from below.
 Grey-white below with slightly buffish tinge.
 Female has slightly less blue on crown.
 Juvenile like female.
-Bill blackish above, yellowish to pink below.
+BARE PARTS Bill blackish above, yellowish to pink below.
 Feet pink.
-Distinctive, clear whistle, consisting of two to three notes, the last syllable long and descending.
+VOICE Distinctive, clear whistle, consisting of two to three notes, the last syllable long and descending.
 Also squeaky calls and churrs. — Craig Brelsford

 Daniel Bengtsson served as chief ornithological consultant for Craig Brelsford’s Photographic Field Guide to the Birds of China, from which this species description is drawn.